Ruba-Alharbi/Google-Capstone-Project--Bike-Share/README.md

 # Analysis Process
 ## Ask
 ### The problem I'm trying to solve
- Understanding how casual riders are different from annual members to sway them to become members to increase future growth.
+ Understanding how casual riders differ from annual members to sway them to become members to increase future growth.
 ### How can my insights drive business decisions?
 The findings and insights gained from analyzing how annual members and casual riders use Cylistic differently will assist the team in coming up with recommendations for growing the annual membership and thus, the company's profit.